 - Bus- Any bus going over the Waterloo Bridge

-Many tourists visiting London are hell bent on visiting the Shard at London Bridge but I would rather suggest a visit to the Sky Garden.
+Many tourists visiting London are hell-bent on visiting the Shard at London Bridge but I would rather suggest a visit to the Sky Garden.
 With a 360-degree uninterrupted view across the City of London, the Sky Garden is the capital’s highest public garden, from which you can see The Shard, The Gherkin, Cheessegrater, Lloyd’s of London, St. Paul’s Cathedral and Tower Bridge.

-The Sky Garden offers a unique green space, observation deck and an open air terrace where selfie sticks are banned.
+The Sky Garden offers a unique green space, observation deck and an open-air terrace where selfie sticks are banned.
 You get to choose between two restaurants – The Darwin Brassiere and The Fenchurch.
-There are also three bars – The City Garden bar, the Fenchurch terrace, and the Sky Pod bar where you can enjoy live music over a nice glass of wine and watch the sun set over London.
+There are also three bars – The City Garden bar, the Fenchurch terrace, and the Sky Pod bar where you can enjoy live music over a nice glass of wine and watch the sunset over London.

 The best time to visit the Sky garden is around 30 minutes before sunset.
 It’s simply magical, the way the natural Sky Garden light takes on a purple hue as the city is awash with the golden light of sunset.
 I found the Sky Garden to be a better viewing deck than the Shard.
-Plus, it’s free, which is always a good things because London can quickly get expensive if you’re not watching how you spend those pennies.
-To save on you precious sterling try these free things to do in London.
+Plus, it’s free, which is always a good thing because London can quickly get expensive if you’re not watching how you spend those pennies.
+To save you precious sterling try these free things to do in London.